-Sugarland, Rascal Flatts, Brad Paisley, Kenny Chesney, Garth Brooks, Carrie Underwood, Tim McGraw, Faith Hill, Alan Jackson, Bucky Covington.
+Sugarland, Rascal Flatts, Brad Paisley, Kenny Chesney, Garth Brooks, Carrie Underwood, Tim McGraw, Faith Hill, Alan Jackson.

 Country is one of the top formats in the U.S. and the fastest growing.
 It’s more progressive than it’s ever been crossing over formats and reaching new audiences.

-Tom Petty, Rolling Stones, Nickelback, Puddle Of Mudd.
+Tom Petty, Rolling Stones, Fall Out Boy, and Portugal.
+The Man.
 It’s straight-ahead rock that isn’t overly aggressive, but still harder than what you’d find on adult formats such as Hot AC or CHR.
 Many Mainstream stations incorporate new rock artists as well as classic rock artists into their programming.

 System Of A Down, Foo Fighters, Nirvana, White Stripes, and The Killers.
 Alternative broke Nirvana, Pearl Jam and U2, and has also made bands such as Korn, No Doubt, and Sublime household names.
 This format is rock-based, but a little more adventurous than its Active Rock counterpart.
 Overall, this format encompasses the leading front of rock today.